jaya049/Windows-Security-Hardening/README.md

 | Privilege escalation | UAC |
 | Legacy protocols | Disable SMBv1 |

+# Windows Security Hardening

-## Windows Update
+## 1. Windows Update

 ### Objective

-Ensure the operating system is updated with the latest security patches.
+Ensure the operating system has the latest security patches.

 ### Procedure

+Opened:

+Settings
+→ Update & Security
-Checked Windows Update through the Windows Update settings.
+→ Windows Update

+Clicked:

+Check for Updates

 ### Verification

-Confirmed the operating system reports that it is up to date.
+The system reported that it was up to date.

 ### Security Benefit